 Areas of Expertise and Research Interests

 Miguel Urbano is an expert on free boundary problems and regularity theory for nonlinear PDEs, particularly on the method of intrinsic scaling for singular or degenerate-type equations.
 He has made several contributions leading to a better understanding of the local behaviour of weak solutions, e.g., the derivation of a quantitative modulus of continuity for weak solutions of the two-phase Stefan problem, which models a phase transition at a constant temperature, or the proof of a long-standing conjecture on the optimal regularity for solutions of the p-Poisson equation in the plane.

 Why your area of research?

 Free boundary problems involve a priori unknown boundaries whose location is part of the solution.
 They are ubiquitous in applications as they model various phenomena, from ocean-atmosphere interactions and flows in porous media to the propagation of fire fronts and option pricing of financial assets.
-Our goal as applied mathematicians is to understand the behaviour of the weak solutions to the problems and provide information on the regularity and geometric properties of the pertaining interfaces.
+As applied mathematicians, we aim to understand the behaviour of the weak solutions to the problems and provide information on the regularity and geometric properties of the pertaining interfaces.